 Storage

-• Freezing: This soup doesn’t freeze very well, because of all the dairy in it.
+• Freezing: This soup doesn’t freeze well due to the dairy.
 If you want less soup, try halving the recipe.

-• Reheating this soup: We recommend reheating this soup on the stovetop over low heat, stirring frequently.
-(Boiling may cause ingredients to separate.)
-Add a splash of milk or chicken broth if needed to thin.
-This soup is best enjoyed within 3-5 days.
+• Reheat leftovers on the stovetop over low heat, stirring often.
+Add a splash of milk or broth if it’s too thick.
+Best enjoyed within 3–5 days.

 Process shots-- images of the chicken being added back into the pot